Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 -	Android Jetpack is a collection of Android software components which helps us in building Android apps.
 -	These software components helps in reducing the boilerplate code and making complex things very simple.

+## What is Architecture?

+- If you are building an application in an organized manner with some set of rules, describe proper functionalities and implement it with proper protocols, then it is called an Architecture.

 ## Android Architecture Components

 -	The __Android Architecture Components__ is the collection of libraries that helps developers to design clean, robust, testable and maintainable apps.